 Let's throw caution to the wind!

-These are the blocks, again, based on an 11x11 grid.
+These are the blocks, again, drafted on an 11x11 grid.

 Notice the bright green patches that form a border around the chains when the blocks are assembled.

-Change the layout, the scale or color palette.
-That's all it takes to transform this easy quilt pattern into a dazzling Irish Chain quilt any quilter, regardless of their skill level, would be proud to stitch and own.
+That's all it takes to transform this easy patchwork design into a dazzling Irish Chain quilt any quilter, regardless of their skill level, would be proud to stitch and own.